-Basically Medicare Supplements and Medicare Advantage Plans have different program designs.
+Basically, Medicare Supplements and Medicare Advantage Plans have different program designs.
 When you buy a Medicare Supplement plan you are still enrolled in Original Medicare which is insurance provided by the federal government itself.
-Medicare pays the majority of the bills and the supplement, carried by private insurance companies, pays some or all of the deductibles and coinsurance, depending on the plan, associated with Medicare Parts A & B. To this you would then add a stand-alone Prescription Drug Plan (PDP) to cover your prescriptions.
+Medicare pays the majority of the bills and the supplement, carried by private insurance companies, pays some or all of the deductibles and coinsurance, depending on the plan, associated with Medicare Parts A & B. To this you would then add a stand-alone Prescription Drug Plan (Part D) to cover your prescriptions.

 When you buy a Medicare Advantage Plan, you move completely into a private health insurance plan.
 That means you are no longer insured by Original Medicare provided by the government, the private insurance pays the majority of the bills and you pay a coinsurances or copay per visit.
 However, you are still in the Medicare program (Medicare Part C) and these private health plans are strictly regulated by Medicare.

 Medicare Part C, also known as the Medicare Advantage program, are Medicare health plans offered by private insurance companies that cover your hospital and medical insurance needs.
 Many of these, depending on the plan, have Part D prescription drug coverage built in at no extra cost.
 Using this option means that you are not insured by the government insurance Medicare Part A & B, you are insured by the private insurance company you choose based on benefits offered.
 These plans typically have low or zero dollar monthly premiums but require that you make more significant copayments on the back end whenever you use medical care.
 This option can allow for significant savings in some situations.